chuachongmo/RTIDDS/DDS_531/SecureDDS.md

 If not Go to your NDDSHOME directory to copy the files.

 ### STEP 5:
+Ensure openssl.exe is in the environment PATH.
+Control Panel --> System --> Edit the system environment variables

+### STEP 6:
 Run your application.
 It should run as normal but with DTLS.

 # Procedure to Generate Self Signed Certificates using openSSL